-The fear of losing prevents people from extending assistance most especially if it involves money, confidence, health, time, energy, and security (not necessarily in that order!).
+The fear of loss prevents people from extending assistance, most especially if it involves money, confidence, health, time, energy, and security (not necessarily in that order!).
 The trick then is to frame your request to minimize the fear of losing and emphasize the gains.
 Highlight the idea of winning and give assurance that losing is remote.

 After you succeed in taking off the fear of losing, the next thing you need to do is to show the benefit they will gain from your offer.
-Among people, the fear of losing is paramount over the advantage of gaining.
-With this in mind, the benefits should be equal or greater than the perceived fear of loss.
+Among people, the concern of suffering is paramount over the advantage of winning.
+With this in mind, the benefits should be equal to or greater than the perceived fear of loss.

-Another important factor in developing people skills is to have a good reputation.
+Another critical factor in developing people’s skills is to have a good reputation.
 In establishing good relations, people look at the status of the individual making the offer.

 We build reputations on first impressions, and first impressions last.
-With this, it is critical that you establish good feelings right at the very onset of the meeting.
+With this, you must establish good feelings right at the very onset of the meeting.
 With a good reputation, succeeding requests will sail through.
 It is easier to make a first good impression than correct a previous bad one.